The Supreme Court is weighing a Trump-era ban on bump stocks for guns. Here's what to know.

 The gunman had used semi-automatic weapons outfitted with so-called bump stocks, devices that allowed him to fire up to 1,000 rounds of ammunition in 11 minutes, according to the FBI.
 President Donald Trump's administration took steps swiftly following the shooting to ban the devices, issuing a rule that clarified that bump stocks are "machine guns" as defined by federal law.

-The legality of that ban is now before the Supreme Court, which is hearing arguments Wednesday in a challenge brought in Texas in 2019.
+The high court heard arguments on Wednesday in a challenge brought in Texas in 2019 over the ban.

 "I know the personal impact of the device, knowing that it could fire 800 bullets per minute, turning an assault weapon into a machine gun, essentially," Springmann, 29, told CBS News.
 "I know the devices are on the market, I know assault weapons exist, and I have seen firsthand the damage they can do.
 That night, what we went through was so horrific, I don't want anyone to experience that."